 NENH utilizes Mercy Diagnostics for blood work and offers phlebotomy services in-office.
-Mercy Diagnostics, being an out-of-network lab, is able to offer a “no client bill” guarantee, meaning that you will never be financially responsible for any lab work that your insurance doesn’t cover.
 If you have medical insurance, Mercy will file a claim on your behalf; if you don’t have insurance, Mercy offers the lowest out-of-pocket lab costs in the state of Maine.
 Please note that Maine Care and Medicare do not acknowledge NDs in the state of Maine as providers and so do not cover testing ordered by Dr. Marinaro.
 For additional questions about Mercy’s unique billing paradigm, please contact the company directly at 1-877-514-5504.

 Common labs drawn in the first visit include:

 - Lipids, Cardio-reactive Protein, Hemoglobin A1c, Ferritin, Homocysteine and other markers of inflammation

 - Comprehensive Thyroid Panel including: TSH, Free levels of T3 and T4, Reverse T3 and thyroid antibodies

 - Immune system assessment of total antibody output, if indicated

 - Infectious Disease Panel (as indicated from patient history and symptoms):

 - Anti-nuclear Antibodies, to assess for auto-immune disease caused by infection

 Salivary Hormone Levels, through Diagnostechs